-Multistrategy, volatility arbitrage, and global macro funds propelled the Top 50 into positive territory while the market collapsed
+Multistrategy, volatility arbitrage, and global macro funds propelled the Top 50 into positive territory while the market collapsed seem to get out of its own way, having lost half its value during the year's first six months.

 A recent Financial Times headline exclaimed, "Investors Grow Frustrated with Hedge Funds after Historic Losses."
 The story's lede: "Hedge funds are heading for one of their worst years of performance on record."
-A number of celebrated

 A number of celebrated funds are making a mess of things.
-According to the FT, Daniel Loeb's Third Point fund declined 20%, Lee Ainslie's Maverick Capital was down 35%, and Chase Coleman's Tiger Global can't seem to get out of its own way, having lost half its value during the year's first six months.
+According to the FT, Daniel Loeb's Third Point fund declined 20%, Lee Ainslie's Maverick Capital was down 35%, and Chase Coleman's Tiger Global can't